PyTrim: A Practical Tool for Reducing Python Dependency Bloat: Evaluation

 As an example consider the \texttt{softlayer-python} project (Fig.~\ref{fig:softlayer-example}). \tool\ correctly identified that the \texttt{prettytable} dependency is unused.
-Then, it generated a PR to remove the dependency from four configuration files (\texttt{setup.py} and three separate \texttt{requirements.txt} files). \tool\ also identified the unused package name in the \texttt{README.rst} file and correctly flagged it for manual review.
+Then, it generated a PR to remove the dependency from four configuration files (\texttt{setup.py} and three separate \texttt{requirements.txt} files). \tool\ also identified the unused package name in the \texttt{README.rst} file and flagged it for manual review.
 The resulting PR, with the manual edit for the README, was merged by the project maintainers.
-All merged PRs are summarized in Table~\ref{tab:merged_prs}.
+Merged PRs to the 3 most popular projects are shown in Table~\ref{tab:merged_prs}.
+The complete list is available in our GitHub repository.

 Notably, bloated dependencies in {\tt edx/edx-lint} and {\tt optimizely/python-sdk} (Fig.~\ref{fig:optimizely-sdk}) would have gone undetected without \tool, as existing detectors fail to accurately identify their dependencies.